-The reusable alternative to single-use plastic sachets in Indonesia’s warungs and waste banks
+The reusable alternative to single-use plastic sachets and pouches in Indonesia’s warungs and waste banks

 Why Reusable Packaging?

 Indonesia produces 6.8m tons of plastic waste per year, with only about 10% of it being recycled.
 Around 4.8m tonnes are mismanaged and single use flexibles such as sachets and pouches represent ~76% of the mismanaged waste.
 Single-use flexibles are hard to recycle because they are small, hard to collect, and they contain many layers of materials that are difficult to separate.
 Consequently, these materials are leaking into and polluting our environment.

 We build Alner (formerly Koinpack), Indonesia’s first returnable and reusable packaging system provider for consumer goods such as detergent, shampoo, and food products based on a reward model to replace single use flexibles.

 The reuse system will be fully integrated with existing brands selling fast moving consumer goods (FMCGs), as follows:

 - FMCGs fills their products in Alner packaging.

 - Customers buy the finished goods from our community-based points of sale (PoS) such as waste banks, warung stores, and peer-to-peer sellers or directly from Alner via online platforms.
 If they buy through a PoS, the packaging will be scanned by the PoS using the Alner app to keep it tracked digitally.